vaishakp/vaishakp.github.io/README.md

 ### Tests

 ## Results
+SpEC was compiled and installed on sonic with dynamic linking.
+The storage in use was a BeeGFS non-SSD spinning disk.

 1. Here, "0" is the optimized version of SpEC with custom-compiled libraries using gcc-11.1.0.
 "1" is spack-compiled SpEC (with spack-compiled external libraries) using gcc-9.4.
 1. The system is a simple equal mass, nonspinning BBH.
 Parameters can be obtained from here ().